LittleDan9/markdown-manager/.github/instructions/backend.instructions.md

 11. **Development**
     - Always run backend via Docker Compose (`docker-compose up -d backend`).
+    - Python virtual environment is located on container at `/markdown-manager/.venv`
     - Never run raw `uvicorn` except for import testing.
+    - Access backend through docker nginx instance at api.localhost:80
+    - Uvicorn is set to watch files and hot reload, no need to restart container.

 12. **Production DB Access**
     - Use SSH tunnels for connections (see `scripts/db-functions.sh`).